Lesley Riddoch: Journalism

-She founded and directed a feminist magazine known as Harpies and Quines which launched in 1992.
-During its lifetime it was sued by the publication Harpers & Queen.
+She founded and directed the feminist magazine Harpies and Quines, which launched in 1992.
+During its lifetime, it was sued by the publication Harpers & Queen.
 The magazine ceased trading in 1994, having been declared bankrupt after cashflow problems.

-From 1993 to 1999 she was a contributing editor of the Sunday Herald and an assistant editor of The Scotsman.
-She was editor of a special one-off edition of The Scotsman known as The Scotswoman produced by the paper's female staff.
+From 1993 to 1999 she was a contributing editor of the Sunday Herald and an assistant editor of The Scotsman 1994–1996.
+She was editor of a special one-off edition of The Scotsman on 8 March 1995 rebranding as The Scotswoman produced by the paper's female staff.
+Riddoch herself featured on the front page when this rebranding occurred again to mark International Women's Day in 2016.

-Writing columns for The National, The Scotsman, and occasionally The Guardian, in 2006 she was shortlisted for the Orwell prize, an award given to those judged to be making political writing into an art form.
+Writing columns for The National, The Scotsman, and occasionally The Guardian, in 2006 she was shortlisted for the Orwell Prize, an award given to those judged to be making political writing into an art form.

 Radio

 From 1989 to 1994 she presented the BBC Radio Scotland programme Speaking Out and was an occasional relief presenter for the Radio Four programme You and Yours.
-In 1993 Riddoch won a Cosmopolitan woman award for Communication and in 1994 her Radio Scotland production team won a best talk show award.
+In 1993 Riddoch won a Cosmopolitan woman award for Communication, and in 1994 her Radio Scotland production team won a best talk show award.
 One of the Speaking Out programmes took the Silver Quill Law Society award that same year.

-Between 1999 and 2005 she had her own daily radio programme the Lesley Riddoch on Radio Scotland.
+Between 1999 and 2005, she had her own daily radio programme on Radio Scotland.

 Television

 Riddoch presented television programmes of which include The Midnight Hour on BBC2, and The People's Parliament and Powerhouse on Channel 4.

 She runs her own independent radio, podcast and TV production company known as Feisty Ltd. In 2004 she chaired the Celtic Film and Television Festival, a small festival rewarding non-English language productions.
-In 2008, she produced and presented an independent documentary about the history and development of the Dundee waterfront called "The Great Tay Bridge Mystery – Who Dunnit?".
+In 2008, she produced and presented an independent documentary about the history and development of the Dundee waterfront called The Great Tay Bridge Mystery – Who Dunnit?.